rahra/endoor/README.md

 interface.
 The command line is mainly for debugging.
 Use `help` to get a list of commands.

-Endoor will learn addresses from the network and tries to find the clients IP address and MAC address as well as the MAC address of the router in the network.
+Endoor will learn addresses from the network and tries to find the client's IP address and MAC address as well as the MAC address of the router in the network.
 Once it found it it will open and configure a tunnel device (tun0).
 The victim's device's IP address will be set locally on the tunnel device.

+*Note:* Please note that the router detection is not very robust yet.
+You may find the router's MAC address manually by looking at the address table (command `addr`, or `dump`, or use the HTTP API as explained below).
+You can then set the address either with the command line option `-r` or on the CLI with the command `router`.
+Endoor will not override this manual setting.

 From the address table in the command line you may have learned from the IP range of the victim's network.
 Let's assume all internal addresses are in the